UCL-BLIC/PRC2_CLAP/alternative standard approach/README.txt

 ### Quantifying RNA binding to individual exons and introns

 3.get_exonintron_segments.R - generates BED files for exon and intron locations.
-For each gene, exons/introns are extracted from the canonical transcript, excluding tagged genes and genes in non-canonical chromosomes
+For each gene, exons/introns are extracted from the canonical transcript, excluding transgenes and genes in non-canonical chromosomes
-4.bigWigAverageOverBed.sh - calculates average signal from input-normalised bigWigs over exonic and intronic regions 5.make_scatterplots.R - scatterplots of the average signals
+4.bigWigAverageOverBed.sh - calculates average CPM from input-normalised bigWigs over exonic and intronic regions 5.make_scatterplots.R - scatterplots of the average CPM for each exon and intron